kipkurui/drug_design_workshop/README.md

 **Topics:**
 1. Introduction to Bioinformatics: Biological and literature search
 2. Introduction to _in silico_ drug design
-3. Hands-on training on
+3. Application of Bioinformatics in Drug Discovery
+4. Practical session: Use of Online Resources in drug discovery

 ## To participate

-You can make an application to participate in the hackathon using the link: **add a link here**
+You can make an application to participate in the hackathon using [application the link](https://forms.gle/2r3Qccs18wLmaMVZ6) by 1st December 2021.

 ### Workshop Schedule
 Find the workshop schedule